-BUT, I believe a solid color should have some kind of texture in the cloth.
+In case you decide to go for a solid color, I believe the cloth should be with a visible texture.
 Something needs to catch your eyes.
-This is what you need to get the upholstery look.
+Once the fabric is stretched, it needs to feel like an upholstered piece.
 Otherwise, you may hand up disappointed with the result.
 Furthermore you will loose completely the fabric effect including your investment too.

 A tip for you would be to get a large sample and pin it to the wall until you are sure.

-Below are some examples of interesting fabrics.
+Below are some interesting variety of textured upholstery fabric.
 Some are plain textiles and other have a pattern too.

 Textured fabric walls in modern interiors

 In a contemporary interior, we installed a grey fabric in a dining room.
 This fabric is a linen with glazed finish.
-So the shinny canvas adds further interest to the fabric.
-Something is now happening.
-The light bounces on the walls.
+As a result, the shinny canvas adds further interest to the fabric.
+Something is now happening and, the light bounces on the walls.

 Small tip for you.
 Also, look how the fabric reacts to the light in your room.
 Turn the light on and off.